formsbyair/Documentation/docs/_docs/questions/types/phone.md

 If validation fails an error message will appear. eg. for an invalid New Zealand phone number
 "Not a valid NZ phone number, please check | Ignore"

-or for an invalid Internation Austrlian Mobile Number
+or for an invalid International Australian Mobile Number
 "Not a valid AU mobile number, please check | Ignore"

 These error conditions are evaluated when the user attempts to move to the next section, or submit.